 Variety is the key to a healthy vegetarian diet.
-Eat a wide range of fruit and vegetables, high fibre bread and cereal foods, dairy or calcium-enriched soy foods and eggs, dried beans, lentils, nuts and seeds each day.
+Eat a wide range of fruit and vegetables, high fibre grain foods, dairy or calcium-enriched soy foods and eggs, dried beans, lentils, nuts and seeds each day.

 Drink water throughout the day to quench your thirst and make it easier to concentrate on your studies or while enjoying activities.
 Squeeze a dash of lemon juice or add a splash of fruit juice to water for a bit of extra flavour.

 Physical activity helps the heart, lungs and muscles work the best they can.
-You need to do at least 60 minutes moderate to vigorous activity each day.
+You need to do at least 60 minutes of moderate to vigorous activity each day.
 That means anything from a brisk walk to where you ‘huff and puff’ – running, swimming, netball, soccer.
-Be active in as many ways as possible – sport, dancing, playing, running, cycling, whatever you enjoy - and spend less than two hours a day in front of the television, computer or playing game consoles.
+Be active in as many ways as possible – sport, dancing, playing, running, cycling, whatever you enjoy.
+Try to spend less than two hours a day in front of the television, computer or playing game consoles.
 You could get involved in a sports team and try walking or biking when heading to and from the shops, school or work.

-Try to have fruit at least twice a day and vegetables three times – you can easily fit them into every meal or have as a snack.
+Try to have 5 servings of vegetables and 2 servings of fruit every day.
+You can easily fit them into every meal or have them as a snack.
 Here are some meal ideas which contain all the important nutrients, and much more.

 ‘DIY’ in the kitchen by learning to cook.
 This will help you to eat better, save money, and will even make you more popular with your family or flatmates!

-If you want to talk to someone about what you are eating – speak to a school counsellor or nurse, your doctor or a registered dietitian/nutritionist
+If you want to talk to someone about what you are eating – speak to a school or a dietitian or registered nutritionist or someone who can suggest or refer you to one e.g., a counsellor or nurse, your doctor.